 MEND Nutrition Inc.

-Without proper nutrition, the whole process of wound and tissue healing after surgery or injury can be negatively impacted.
+With proper nutrition, the whole process of wound and tissue healing after surgery or injury can be positively impacted for better outcomes and speedier return to function.
 Your diet during recovery plays a crucial role in how fast your tissue heals, how strong the tissue becomes, the duration of the recovery period and how well your body fights off infection.
 Poor nutrition can seriously compromise tissue healing.
 MEND Orthopedic was designed to support healing and recovery from orthopedic surgery, injury or the repetitive tissue stress and chronic inflammation from sports and training.†

 from our customers